http4k/www/src/website/content/commercial-terms.md

 If these terms are considered an offer, acceptance is expressly limited to these terms.
 If you are executing this agreement on behalf of an organization, you represent that you have the authority to do so.

+Where http4k and Customer have executed a Master Subscription Agreement, that agreement governs Customer's subscription and these Terms do not apply to it.

 ## 1. LICENSE AND SUPPORT

 1.1 Upon obtaining a valid subscription through http4k's official channels and subject to the terms and conditions of this Agreement, http4k hereby grants to Customer and its Affiliates (as defined below) a limited, non-exclusive, non-transferable, non-sublicensable license for Customer's and its Affiliates' employees and contractors to (1) internally (a) use, reproduce, modify, prepare derivative works based upon, and display the code of the Licensed Materials at the tier level selected by Customer or set forth on a Quote (as defined below), if applicable with the specifications generally promulgated by http4k from time to time (the "Software") solely (i) for its internal use in connection with the development of Customer's and/or its Affiliates' own software, and (ii) by the number of Hosts (defined below) for which Customer has paid http4k; and (b) use the documentation, training materials or other materials supplied by http4k (the "Other http4k Materials"); and (2) modify the Software and publish patches to the Software.